amyzhao11/miscellaneous/readmeProject.md

 # DCGAN on OASIS data
-I have decided to implement a DCGAN on OASIS brain MRI images.
+I have implemented a DCGAN on OASIS brain MRI images.

 Amy Zhao